Latent Space Modelling of Hypergraph Data: Background

-where $\theta$ represents additional model parameters and $p_{ij}$ denotes the probability of an edge forming between nodes $i$ and $j$.
-The connection probability depends on a function $f$ that is monotonically decreasing in a measure of similarity between $u_i$ and $u_j$.
-As an example, the distance model introduced in \cite{hoff2002} is obtained by choosing
+for $i,j \in [N]$, where $\theta$ represents additional model parameters and $f$ controls how the latent coordinates affect the propensity for ties to form.
+It is typical to chose $f$ to be monotonically decreasing in a measure of similarity between $u_i$ and $u_j$.
+For example, the distance model introduced in \cite{hoff2002} is obtained by choosing

 where $\| \cdot \|$ is the Euclidean distance, and $\theta = (\alpha)$ represents the base-rate tendency for edges to form.
 The function $f$ may also be adapted to incorporate covariate information so that nodes which share certain characteristics are more likely to be connected.
+The likelihood, conditional on $\bm{U} = \{ u_i \}_{i=1}^N$ and $\theta$, is given by